Skip to main content

 Once both the protocols are done with their processes, DMARC takes their results to verify if the domain used in either of them aligns with the ‘From’ domain (the central identity).
 If either matches, DMARC alignment is achieved.

-DMARC alignment modes– strict vs relaxed
+How Does DMARC alignment modes– strict Compare to relaxed?

 There are two DMARC alignment modes– strict and relaxed.